Sex and Relationship Education Policy

 Withdrawal from SRE lessons

 It is important to note that the SRE at our school sits within the school’s values framework and that we consider it vital to do this work in partnership with parents and carers.
-We are mindful that parents/carers do have the legal right to withdraw their child from the SRE that is part of PSHE (Jigsaw) Programme, whilst we hope they do not feel the need to do so.
+We are mindful that parents/carers do have the legal right to withdraw their child from the SRE that is part of PSHE (Kapow) Programme, whilst we hope they do not feel the need to do so.

 Parents/carers have the right to withdraw their child from all or part of the Sex and Relationship Education provided at school except for those parts included in statutory National Curriculum Science.
 Those parents/carers wishing to exercise this right are invited in to see the class teacher, head teacher or SRE subject leader who will explore any concerns and discuss any impact that withdrawal may have on the child.
 Once a child has been withdrawn they cannot take part in the SRE programme until the request for withdrawal has been removed.